Skip to main content Skip to complementary content

 Section access considerations

 If the app uses section access, report generation works differently.
-For more information, see Tabular reporting and section access.
+For more information, see In-app reporting and section access.

 Ownership of report tasks

 When you create a report task, you become its owner.
 Administrators can change the owner of a report task.
-For more information, see Managing user reports and subscriptions.
+For more information, see Administering reporting and subscriptions.
 In a shared space, to transfer ownership of a report task to another user, that user needs to have Can edit permissions in the space.

 Anyone with Can edit access to the space can run a report task, but if the report task owner does not have Can edit access to the space, the report task cannot run successfully.
 Therefore, if the user who owns a report task loses Can edit access, or is removed from the space or the tenant, either the ownership of the report task needs to change or the report task should be recreated by someone with sufficient permissions.